infocom26swle/swle/README.md

-This supplementary artifacts accompanies the paper:
+This supplementary artifacts accompany the paper:

 **"Reputation-Based Leader Election under Partial Synchrony: Towards a Protocol-Independent Abstraction with Enhanced Guarantees"**